 By Li Zhi

-I, who have believed in God for many years, had always thought that those who believed in God’s existence, could follow God and oftento Him for keeping them from all calamities, could receive His grace, and moreover, were able to preach the and bear witness to Him—these were people who truly believed in God.
-However, I found recently that whenever encountering difficulties and adversities, I would have no , and even be full of misunderstanding and blame toward Him within.
-For instance, when I was ill yet God didn’t remove my illness because of my prayer, my faith in Him would become ever weaker, until in the end I was even unwilling to pray; when encountering various hardships and frustrations in life, I often complained about God in my heart and thought that He should keep my family peaceful and not allow these unpleasant things to come upon me since I went to meetings regularly, and prayed and read the every day.
+I, who have believed in God for many years, had always thought that those who believed in God’s existence, could follow God and often pray to Him for keeping them from all calamities, could receive His grace, and moreover, were able to preach theand bear witness to Him—these were people who truly believed in God.
+However, I found recently that whenever encountering difficulties and adversities, I would have no faith in God, and even be full of misunderstanding and blame toward Him within.
+For instance, when I was ill yet God didn’t remove my illness because of my , my faith in Him would become ever weaker, until in the end I was even unwilling to pray; when encountering various hardships and frustrations in life, I often complained about God in my heart and thought that He should keep my family peaceful and not allow these unpleasant things to come upon me since I went to meetings regularly, and prayed and read the every day.
 And so, time after time, I was full of misunderstandings and complaints toward God.
 Not until then did I begin to examine myself: Am I a true Christian?
 Acting in this way, am I believing in God?

 Until one day, I saw the following two passages of words in a spiritual book, “Today, there are still those whoin letters, in hollow doctrines.
 They are unaware that their belief in God has no substance, and that they are unable to gain the approval of God, and they still pray for peace and sufficient grace from God.
 We should stop and ask ourselves: Could believing in God really be the easiest thing on earth?
 Does believing in God mean nothing more than receiving much grace from God?
 Can people who believe in God but do not know Him, and believe in God yet oppose Him, really fulfill the desire of God?”
 (Preface).
 “My deeds are greater in number than the grains of sand on the beaches, and My wisdom greater than that of all those sons of Solomon, yet men merely think of Me as a physician of little account and an unknown teacher of man!
 How many believe in Me only so I would heal them?
 How many believe in Me only so I would use My powers to drive unclean spirits out of their bodies?
 And how many believe in Me simply to receive peace and joy from Me?
 How many believe in Me only to demand from Me more material wealth, and how many believe in Me just to spend this life in safety and to be safe and sound in the world to come?
 How many believe in Me only to avoid the suffering of hell and to receive the blessings of heaven?
 How many believe in Me only for temporary comfort but do not seek to gain anything in the world to come?
 When I brought down My fury upon man and seized all the joy and peace he originally possessed, man became doubtful.
 When I gave unto man the suffering of hell and reclaimed the blessings of heaven, man’s shame turned into anger.
 When man asked Me to heal him, yet I acknowledged him not and felt abhorrence for him, man went far away from Me and sought the way of witch doctors and sorcery.
 When I took away all that man had demanded from Me, then all disappeared without a trace.
 Therefore, I say that man has faith in Me because I give too much grace, and there is far too much to gain” (“What Do You Know of Faith?”).